Jan-Benedict Steenkamp: Education and career

 Steenkamp received his PhD (marketing), Master of Science (business administration) and Bachelor of Science (economics) degrees (all summa cum laude) from Wageningen University in the Netherlands.
 In 2010, he was awarded a Doctor Honoris Causa by Aarhus University for his contributions to marketing science.

 From 1966 to 1977, Steenkamp attended elementary and secondary school in Eindhoven.
 From 1977 to 1983, he studied economics (Bachelor's) and business administration (Master's) at Wageningen University, the Netherlands.
 He wrote two master theses, one on the political risks multinational corporations face when investing in foreign countries, and a second one on the construction of orthogonal designs for conjoint measurement experiments.
 In 1983, he was appointed lecturer of marketing at Wageningen University, and in 1985, assistant professor.
 He obtained his PhD degree in 1989.
 In the 1980s, Dutch universities did not have a formal dissertation trajectory – one was expected to do it on the job, after obtaining a master's degree.
 His dissertation, Product Quality, was commercially published by Van Gorcum.
 His dissertation research drew international attention, especially the finding of an almost negligible correlation between a product's price and its real quality.

 He worked at Wageningen University from 1989 to 1992.
 Between 1992 and 2000, he was associate professor and from 1996 onwards full professor at the Catholic University of Leuven, Belgium.
 At the same time, he was GfK Professor of International Marketing Research at Wageningen University.
 Between 2000 and 2006, he was CentER Research Professor of Marketing and GfK Professor of International Marketing Research, Tilburg University, Netherlands.
-In 2006, he joined UNC Kenan-Flagler Business School as C. Knox Massey Distinguished Professor of Marketing and Chairman of the Marketing Area.
+In 2006, he joined UNC Kenan-Flagler Business School as C. Knox Massey Distinguished Professor of Marketing and chairman of the Marketing Area.

 Steenkamp is the co-founder and executive director of AiMark, a global center studying key marketing strategy issues, which works closely with two of the world's largest market research agencies, Kantar and GfK.
 He is a Fellow at the Institute for Sustainable Innovation and Growth (iSIG), Fudan University, Shanghai.

 He has consulted with organisations such as Procter & Gamble, Kraft, General Mills, Zurich Insurance Group, KPMG, Unilever, Johnson & Johnson, Sara Lee, Reckitt Benckiser, Bristol-Myers Squibb, Bunge Limited, The Brattle Group, GfK, TNS, IRI, Nutreco, Netherlands Department of Agriculture, King & Spalding, Shook, Hardy & Bacon and Sidley Austin.

-Steenkamp's work has been featured in the Wall Street Journal, Financial Times, The Economist, New York Times, Los Angeles Times, The Times of India, Hindustan Times, China Daily, Ad Age, Business Today and Bloomberg Businessweek.
+Steenkamp's work has been featured in The Wall Street Journal, Financial Times, The Economist, The New York Times, Los Angeles Times, The Times of India, Hindustan Times, China Daily, Ad Age, Business Today and Bloomberg Businessweek.